eficode-academy/github-actions-katas/labs/starter-workflows-and-organization-sharing.md

 - Notice the top tab allows you to select between a secret (default) and a variable
 - Click the *New organization secret* button
 - Select a `Name` and `Value`, and observe that you can scope the secret to public (the default for some reason ), private, or selected repos within the organization
-- Note that secrets are redacted (with `***`) from log outputs, so in order to verify access, try a workflow simlar to the following:
+- Note that secrets are redacted (with `***`) from log outputs, so in order to verify access, try a workflow similar to the following:

   Verify secret access `/.github/workflows/test-secret.yaml`